thomasgumbricht/git-vcs/_posts/2020/2020-02-18-git-branches.markdown

 ```

-The color of the file names is now green (not shown above), _git_ is telling us that files are ready to be _commited_, or how to go about to _unstage_.
+The color of the file names is now green (not shown above), git is telling us that files are ready to be _commited_, or how to go about to _unstage_.

 ## git commit

-When you _commit_ something in _git_, you lock in the changes, like taking a snapshot.
-The status of your entire (_staged_) project will be stored, and you can always go back to this exact content as long as your repo exists.
+When you _commit_ something in git, you lock in the changes, like taking a snapshot.
+The status of your entire (_staged_) project will be stored (in the history, or _HEAD_ tree), and you can always go back to this exact content as long as your repo exists.
 To commit all files and folders that have, at any tine, been _staged_:

 <span class='terminal'>$ git commit \-am \"initial commit\"</span>